 Please don’t focus on short-term gains at the expense of long-term gains.

-The tone of the blog for the first quarter of 2016 got a bit harsh, but it had to said to remind everyone that people with no value should be avoided at all costs.
+The tone of the blog is at times a bit harsh, but it has to remind everyone that people with no value should be avoided at all costs.
 From the outside looking, you only see the success and people assume we make the hard look easy.
 We go through tough times just like anyone else.
-Evil is everywhere and its up to you to learn from your mistakes to insulate yourself from people who waste your time.

 STOP THINKING SHORT-TERM

 Its a huge mistake to focus on short-term gains at the expense of long-term gains.
-If she just existed and made sure her cost did not outweigh her output (no-profit for us but at the same time no-loss), I would have happily written her a recommendation letter and wished her well.
 But some people have the mentality: “I need to get what’s mine with as little discipline as possible.”
-If you don’t have leveragable skills then you will waste 20 months looking for a chance to start a 5-month job.

 |Poor choice||What to do instead|